Fertilize a Christmas Cactus Like an Expert: Accurate Timeline

 How to Feed Your Christmas Cactus

-Christmas cacti also need a little extra magnesium for proper growth, so give them a bit of Epsom salt once a month, but not during the same week as the other fertilizer.
-Just mix a teaspoon (5 ml) of Epsom salt into a gallon of water to make it.
+Feed with Epsom salt (magnesium sulfate) every other month, but not during the same week as the other fertilizer.
+Mix a teaspoon (5 ml) of Epsom salt into a gallon of water, and that’s it!

 2. Feeding Regimen in Dormancy from August to October

-3. Fertilization During Flowering From November to February
+3. Fertilization During Flowering

 fertilizing christmas cactus fore more blooms

-In the flowering phase, stop fertilizing entirely.
-Excess nutrients can divert energy from flower production to foliage growth, which will reduce the number or quality of blooms.
+From late fall through winter, your Christmas cactus will blossom.
+During this phase, stop fertilizing entirely.
+Excess nutrients can divert energy from flower production to foliage growth, reducing the number or quality of blooms.

 Instead, focus on keeping the soil consistently moist but not soggy.
 After blooming ends, you can resume a light feeding schedule with a balanced fertilizer to maintain plant health.

 Additional Tips to Consider